BryantFukushima/Activity-Burger-Builder/README.md

 ```

 #### Burger Builder
 Build-a-Burger type project.
 This Appplication allows users to add ingredients to a burger and order the burger.
-Add add up all ingredients and calculates total price of the end burger.
+The App lists all ingredients ordered and calculates total price of the burger.